getbraincloud/examples-unity/AuthenticationOculus/README.md

 - While brainCloud supports **Subscription** purchases, you will need to track the subscription status yourself.
 The example uses the same [UserPurchases dictionary](https://github.com/getbraincloud/examples-unity/blob/master/AuthenticationOculus/Assets/App/Scripts/PurchaseHandler.cs#L34) to track the user's subscriptions but only if they've purchased it; it's current implementation wouldn't be able to track if the subscription lapses.

 - In order to test purchases we recommend that you create a [Test user](https://developers.meta.com/horizon/resources/test-users/) and add them to your app's current Release Channel as a **Test User**.
 This way, you can test purchases without having to worry about spending actual money, which will happen if you use a real account!

-> If everything is configured properly (importantly, the **SKU** from the Meta Horizon Developer Dashboard matches the **Meta Horizon Product ID** under the Meta Horizon Price Points Platform on brainCloud), then your products should appear in the example app once you log in!
-If not or if there are any questions, feel free to ask them on the [Issues](https://github.com/getbraincloud/examples-unity/issues) page.

 ---